-1. Carrabbas
+1. Carrabba•s

-- (a) Stone on Carrabbas shall be installed at a continuous, level height of nine feet above finished grade on only the southern elevation.
-The remainder of the southern elevation shall be brick, with the Dryvit being eliminated. - (b) The northern, eastern and western elevations of Carrabbas shall be completely brick. - (c) All brick used on Carrabbas shall blend or be compatible with that used on the apartment buildings in the residential portion of the Governors Green project. - (d) All solid doors on the restaurant shall be painted to match the color of their respective walls.
+(a) Stone on Carrabbas shall be installed at a continuous, level height of nine feet above finished grade on only the southern elevation.

+The remainder of the southern elevation shall be brick, with the Dryvit being eliminated.
-2. Apartment and Garage Buildings

-- (a) The architecture and use of materials on the proposed apartment and garage buildings shall match those of the existing buildings in Phase I. - 2.
-Prior to the issuance of a building permit for Phase II, the applicant shall apply for Alternative Compliance from Section 4.7 of the Landscape Manual at the entrance drive, subject to the approval of the Planning Director. - 3.
+- (b) The northern, eastern and western elevations of Carrabba•s shall be completely brick. - (c) All brick used on Carrabba•s shall blend or be compatible with that used on the apartment buildings in the residential portion of the Governor•s Green project. - (d) All solid doors on the restaurant shall be painted to match the color of their respective walls. - 2.
+Apartment and Garage Buildings - (a) The architecture and use of materials on the proposed apartment and garage buildings shall match those of the existing buildings in Phase I. - 1.
+The applicant shall apply for Alternative Compliance from Section 4.7 of the Landscape Manual at the entrance drive, subject to the approval of the Planning Director. - 2.
 Prior to certificate approval, the TCP II shall be revised as follows: - a.
-The worksheet shall be revised to indicated the current level of clearing, reforestation, and off-site woodland conservation credits required.
+The worksheet shall be revised to indicated the current level of clearing, reforestation, and off-site woodland conservation credits required. - b.

-- b.
 All reforestation/afforestation areas shall have a minimum width of 35-feet, and a minimum size of 2,500 sf. - c.
 Woodland preservation areas proposed on-site shall be evaluated to see that they meet woodland density requirements after clearing.
 If insufficient woodlands exist in designated preservation areas, additional plantings shall be provided in designated woodland conservation areas. - d.
-Woodland reforestation areas which have been landscaped to fulfill other planting requirements, shall demonstrate that they meet planting equivalency requirements. - 4.
-Prior to the issuance of permits for this site, a signed and recorded easement for additional off-site woodland conservation shall be submitted to the Environmental Planning Section of M-NCPPC. - 5.
-Prior to issuance of any residential building permit, the applicant, his heirs, successors and/or assigns shall pay to Prince George's County an amount calculated as \$1,365.00 per unit x (FHWA Construction Cost Index yearly average at the time of building permit application)/(FHWA Construction Cost Index for the 3rd quarter of 1992). - 6.
-Prior to issuance of any building permit for the propsed restaurant, the applicant, his heirs, successors and/or assigns shall pay to Prince George's County an amount calculated as \$127,260.00x (FHWA Construction Cost Index yearly average at the time of building permit application)/(FHWA Construction Cost Index for the 3rd quarter of 1992). - 7.
-Prior to the issuance of a building permit for the residential portion of Phase II, the applicant shall either amend the existing RFA or submit a new RFA for the two new picnic areas and the relocated volleyball court. - 8.
-Prior to the issuance of a building permit, the applicant shall submit to the Planning Board or its designee a performance bond, letter of credit or other suitable financial guarantee, in an amount to be determined by the Planning Board.
+Woodland reforestation areas which have been landscaped to fulfill other planting requirements, shall demonstrate that they meet planting equivalency requirements. - 3.
+Prior to the issuance of permits for this site, a signed and recorded easement for additional off-site woodland conservation shall be submitted to the Environmental Planning Section of M-NCPPC. - 4.
+Prior to issuance of any building permit, the applicant, his heirs, successors and/or assigns shall pay to Prince George's County an amount calculated as \$318,360.00 x (FHWA Construction Cost Index yearly average at the time of building permit application)/(FHWA Construction Cost Index for the 3rd quarter of 1992).

+- 5. Prior to the issuance of a building permit for the residential portion of Phase II, the applicant shall either amend the existing RFA or submit a new RFA for the two new picnic areas and the relocated volleyball court. - 6.
+Submission to the DRD of a performance bond, letter of credit or other suitable financial guarantee, in an amount to be determined by the DRD, within at least two weeks prior to applying for building permits.